 Understanding the dates and deadlines for applications, registering for classes, when the first day of classes start, or even paying for college can be difficult–but they’re all extremely important.
 Below you’ll find the dates and deadlines for the upcoming academic semesters.

-Spring Semester classes begin on Tuesday, January 16, 2018.
-All required paperwork and processes must be completed by Friday, January 12.
+Fall Semester classes begin on Monday, August 31, 2020.
+All required paperwork and processes must be completed by Friday, August 28.
 This includes: A submitted application for admission, submission of an official high school transcript or GED/TASC (Or an official college transcript, showing an earned bachelor’s degree or higher degree), a completed FAFSA (if applying for financial aid), completion of the ACCUPLACER Exam (if applicable), immunization records, seeing an academic advisor, and registering for classes.
 International F-1 visa students have an earlier deadline for enrollment.
-Please click here for more information for international students.
+More information for international students.
 For details on the start of the semester, visit our Registrar's page.

 We have an affordable Payment Plan option available.
 For more details visit the Payment Plans page.